locuslab/pytorch_fft/README.md

 for inverse FFT only flip the sign of the transform, but it is not a true inverse.
 + This function is *NOT* a PyTorch autograd `Function`, and as a result is not backprop-able.
 What this package allows you to do is call CuFFT on PyTorch Tensors.
-+ The code currently only implements batched 2D transformation, for Complex to Complex transformations.
-If you require a different number of dimensions, the source code can be easily extended.
++ The code currently implements only Complex to Complex transformations, and not Real to Complex / Complex to Real transformations.

 ## Repository contents
 - pytorch_fft/src: C source code